Hedge fund analyst charged with stealing secret trading algorithms

-NEW YORK (Reuters) - Authorities in New York have accused a 28-year-old former quantitative analyst of stealing information about the algorithmic trading models used by the $14 billion hedge fund where he worked, according to court documents.
+NEW YORK, Feb 19 (Reuters) - Authorities in New York have accused a 28-year-old former quantitative analyst of stealing information about the algorithmic trading models used by the $14 billion hedge fund where he worked, according to court documents.

 The hedge fund where Gao worked, Two Sigma Investments, fired him two weeks ago and sued him last week in state court on claims he stole confidential information.
 Gao stole information about the trading programs “as part of an apparent plan to take that information to a new employer, either one of Two Sigma’s competitors in the United Kingdom, or to start his own business in China,” Two Sigma’s suit said.